Docs/Getting Started/Installation

 irm https://useflowlyapp.com/install.ps1 | iex

-All methods install the same flowly CLI.
-The native script clones the repo into an isolated, uv-managed virtualenv and installs Flowly editable β€” so it needs no pre-installed Python (uv provides it), and flowly update can fast-forward it with git pull without waiting for a PyPI release.
-The packaged methods track PyPI releases instead.
+The script clones the repo into an isolated, uv-managed virtualenv and installs Flowly editable — it needs no pre-installed Python (uv provides it), and flowly update fast-forwards it with git pull.

 First run

-On a fresh machine the first-run picker opens automatically right after the install script finishes.
-It asks how to power Flowly β€” sign in with a Flowly account (managed, nothing else to configure) or enter your own API key β€” which is the one mandatory step before the agent can run.
-The same picker also seeds your workspace and offers to start the gateway.
+On a fresh machine setup opens automatically right after the install script finishes.
+It seeds your workspace and asks how to power Flowly — sign in with a Flowly account (nothing else to configure) or bring your own API key — which is the one mandatory step before the agent can run.
+It then checks that the provider answers, and offers to keep the gateway running in the background.
+See Setup wizard for the whole flow.

 flowly setup